ferkofodor-dtu/probeai/reports/README.md

 >
 > Answer:

 I adopted DVC (Data Version Control) to manage data efficiently in the project, but truth to be told, for the small amount of data I am working with it was more or a pain than a gain.
 It especially gets complicated with the different tokens and authentications required to access the data.
-However, I can without a doubt see the benefits of using DVC for larger projects with more data.
+However, I can, without a doubt see the benefits of using DVC for larger projects with more data.
 It allows us to version data, track changes, and share data across teams.
 It also allows us to reproduce experiments and pipelines, which is crucial for the long-term sustainability of the project.

 ### Question 11